EliotDe/fl-experiments/README.md

 Refer to the [How to Run Simulations](https://flower.ai/docs/framework/how-to-run-simulations.html) guide in the documentation for advice on how to optimize your simulations.

 ## MNIST-Results
+Current model achieved an aggregated accuracy of ~97% over 3 server rounds and 3 local epochs.

 ## Resources